Overview of Home Assistant capabilities

 Creating automations

-I follow this pattern:
+I usually follow this pattern:

 - Test the automation manually.